CodePurble/blog/README.md

 # Blog
-Sources for my personal blog, built using Hugo.
+So I thought I'd try my hand at blogging.
+These are the sources for my personal blog, built using Hugo.

 Dependencies:
 * [Hugo](https://gohugo.io/)